 There were forest fires nearby that had filled the air with so much smoke and haze a few days earlier that they had to close the trams.
+But we got lucky with clear skies.
 Other than rain clouds, we had pretty decent weather.

 The dirt path to the summit includes some switchbacks and a few steep sections, but overall it’s not overly difficult.
 And once you reach the top, the views make it all worthwhile.

 One thing to make sure of though, is that you dress appropriately for the summit.
 It’s much colder at the top than at the base, not to mention windy.
 So layers are your friend, including a windbreaker of some sort, and gloves aren’t a bad idea either.
 We both had multiple layers including hoodies and fleece and still wished for one more layer!

 The summit is totally exposed and desolate, other than rocks, lichen and sparse tufts of grass.
 It makes for some pretty dramatic photos:

 You can hike further if you like, but there are signs warning that you should be an experienced hiker to do so.
 We didn’t have any gear with us other than water and some light snacks.
 So, we stayed on Whistlers and just enjoyed the 360-degree views.

 We were especially taken with the red colour of the mountain in the distance here.
 Maybe there’s an abundance of iron in the soil?

 We explored the summit for maybe an hour or so, before getting cold enough to start the hike back to the restaurant.